Science-Mentorship-Institute/eemp_embedded_sys/README.md

 This exercise is more opened ended.

 Board: ESP32-S3
 </br>Link: Make your own project.
-You will submit a link to this later.
+There may be a presentation at the end of the lab.

 Choose an embedded system that you want to do.
 </br>Examples: